Optimized Dimensionality Reduction for Moment-based Distributionally Robust Optimization: Numerical Experiments

-Second, when $m \geq 400$, where the Mosek solver cannot solve any instance of the original problem to the optimality, our ODR approach also performs better than the benchmark approaches.
-The ``ODR-LB'' provides a smaller value of ``Interval Gap'' (within $2\%$) and requires a much shorter computational time than both the low-rank algorithm and the PCA approximation.
-For instance, when $m=1600$, the low-rank algorithm and ``ODR-LB'' take $370.02$ and $2.03$ seconds to solve an instance of the multiproduct newsvendor problem and provide the value of ``Interval Gap'' at $1.97\%$ and $1.36\%$, respectively.
-The PCA approximation solves this instance only when the reduced dimension $m_1$ is not larger than $20\% \times m$, by which it takes $3548.4$ seconds while the solution quality is very poor, providing the value of ``Interval Gap'' at $90.8\%$.
-More importantly, our ODR approach is not sensitive to the value of $m$, while the benchmark approaches perform much worse when $m$ is larger.
-Thus, when we cannot obtain the optimal value of the original problem, the ``ODR-LB'' and ``ODR-UB'' can be efficiently solved to provide a shorter interval that includes the optimal value than the benchmark approaches.
-That is, our ODR approach can provide a near-optimal solution very efficiently for the moment-DRO problems where other best possible benchmark approaches are struggling.
+Second, when the problem size is large, i.e., $m \geq 400$ in the newsvendor problem and $(m,n) \in \{(10,40), (20,30), (20,40)\}$ in the production-transportation problem, the Mosek solver cannot solve any instance of the original problem to the optimality.
+Our ODR approach also performs better than the three benchmark approaches.
+Tables \ref{Table:newsvendor-averageData}--\ref{Table:production-transportation-averageData-K15} show that ``ODR-LB'' provides a smaller value of ``Interval Gap'' (within $2\%$) and requires a much shorter computational time than both the low-rank algorithm and the PCA approximation.
+For instance, when $m=1600$ in the multiproduct newsvendor problem, the low-rank algorithm and ``ODR-LB'' take $309$ and $2.01$ seconds to solve an instance of the multiproduct newsvendor problem and provide the value of ``Interval Gap'' at $2.36\%$ and $1.73\%$, respectively.
+The PCA approximation solves this instance only when the reduced dimension $m_1$ is not larger than $20\% \times m$, by which it takes $3546.3$ seconds while the solution quality is very poor, providing the value of ``Interval Gap'' at $94.27\%$.
+Tables \ref{Table:production-transportation-averageData-K5}--\ref{Table:production-transportation-averageData-K15} show that the ``ODR-RLB'' and ``ODR-UB'' \textit{reach the optimal value of the original problem for all instances} (with ``Interval Gap'' at 0); that is, our ADMM algorithms return the optimal $\mathbf{B}^*$.
+More importantly, our ODR approach is not sensitive to the value of ${\rm{dim}}(\boldsymbol{\xi})$, while the benchmark approaches perform much worse when ${\rm{dim}}(\boldsymbol{\xi})$ is larger.
+Thus, when we cannot obtain the optimal value of the original problem, the ``ODR-LB'', ``ODR-RLB'', and ``ODR-UB'' can be efficiently solved to provide a narrower interval that includes the optimal value than the benchmark approaches.
+That is, our ODR approach can provide a near-optimal solution very efficiently for the moment-based DRO problems where other best possible benchmark approaches are struggling.

-Third, the performance of ``ODR-RLB'' is similar to that of ``ODR-LB,'' while the latter is more computationally efficient because the former has more equality constraints than the latter.
-Compared to ``Low-rank,'' the ``ODR-RLB'' performs better in the multiproduct newsvendor problem while it provides a larger value of ``Interval Gap'' in the CVaR problem, and the ``ODR-RLB'' requires a shorter computational time in both problems.
-Compared to the PCA approximation, the ``ODR-RLB'' is better with respect to both the solution quality and computational time.